wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

     Web Server                 Volume Type
     Predcitable Workload       General Purpose SSD

-    typically used for web servers, where you don't have much Input/Output
+    typically used for web servers, where you don't have much Input/Output sevices

+    database server vs web server: the difference is that